neo4j/neo4j-python-driver/README.rst

 This repository contains the official Neo4j driver for Python.
-Each driver release (from 5.0 upwards) is built specifically to work with a corresponding Neo4j release series, i.e., that with the same ``major`` version number.
+Each driver release (from 5.0 upwards) is built specifically to work with a corresponding Neo4j release, i.e. that with the same ``major.minor`` version number.
 Only the latest ``major.minor`` release of each ``major`` driver series receives patches and support.